ccBackEnd/onlyoffice-ccdms/README.md

 * For viewing and editing: DOCX, XLSX, PPTX, DOCXF, OFORM.
 * For converting to Office Open XML: ODT, ODP, ODS, DOC, XLS, PPT.

 To convert a specific file, select `Convert using ONLYOFFICE` action.
 Resulting file will be placed in the same folder.
 You can also configure rules for a folder, that will automatically convert files on upload or on change.
-Details [here](https://docs.alfresco.com/5.1/tasks/library-folder-rules-define-create.html).
+Details [here](https://docs.CostaCloud.com/5.1/tasks/library-folder-rules-define-create.html).

 ## Installing ONLYOFFICE Docs

-You will need an instance of ONLYOFFICE Docs (Document Server) that is resolvable and connectable both from Alfresco and any end clients.
-ONLYOFFICE Document Server must also be able to POST to Alfresco directly.
+You will need an instance of ONLYOFFICE Docs (Document Server) that is resolvable and connectable both from CostaCloud and any end clients.
+ONLYOFFICE Document Server must also be able to POST to CostaCloud directly.

 You can install free Community version of ONLYOFFICE Docs or scalable Enterprise Edition with pro features.